On this page

 - Discover their appetite for those priorities

-- Come to consensus about their risk appetite
+- Come to a consensus about their risk appetite

 - Make a statement.

-Note that there are two steps in the work of defining your risk appetite: the first to decide what is a priority for the organisation, the second to define their appetite for risk in relation to those priorities.
+There are two steps in the work of defining your risk appetite: the first is to decide what's a priority for the organisation and the second is to define their appetite for risk in relation to those priorities.